wchamber01/portfolio-website/old_portfolio/README.txt

-Arcana by HTML5 UP
+Miniport by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A business/corporate style responsive site template.
-It's pretty barebones but should go over pretty well for folks wanting to get their serious business on.
+A super simple responsive portfolio template.
+It's only a single page because hey, sometimes you don't need a half dozen pages to make your point.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.